ARMmbed/mbed-os-5-docs/docs/contributing/config_system.md

 Cumulative attributes:

-- ``features``: This attribute contains a list of features that the mbed OS tools compile into the resulting binary and are available at runtime.
-The mbed OS tools include all code within a directory whose name is an entry of the `features` attribute prefixed with `FEATURE_`.
-Further, the mbed OS tools emit all entries within this attribute as macros prefixed with `FEATURE_`.
-If two different libraries try to add and remove the same feature, the mbed OS tools will report an error.
+- ``features``: This attribute contains a list of features that the Mbed OS tools compile into the resulting binary and are available at runtime.
+The Mbed OS tools include all code within a directory whose name is an entry of the `features` attribute prefixed with `FEATURE_`.
+Further, the Mbed OS tools emit all entries within this attribute as macros prefixed with `FEATURE_`.
+If two different libraries try to add and remove the same feature, the Mbed OS tools will report an error.
 - ``device_has``: This attribute is a list of hardware components available on the target.
-The mbed OS tools emit all entries within this attribute as macros prefixed with `DEVICE_`.
+The Mbed OS tools emit all entries within this attribute as macros prefixed with `DEVICE_`.
-- ``extra_labels``: The `extra_labels` attribute is a list of labels that the mbed OS tools use to include code.
-The mbed OS tools include all code within a directory whose name is an entry of the `extra_labels` attribute prefixed with `TARGET_`.
-The mbed OS tools also emit all entries in this attribute as macros prefixed with `TARGET_`.
+- ``extra_labels``: The `extra_labels` attribute is a list of labels that the Mbed OS tools use to include code.
+The Mbed OS tools include all code within a directory whose name is an entry of the `extra_labels` attribute prefixed with `TARGET_`.
+The Mbed OS tools also emit all entries in this attribute as macros prefixed with `TARGET_`.
-- ``macros``: This attribute is a list of target-specific macros that the mbed OS tools define during compilation.
+- ``macros``: This attribute is a list of target-specific macros that the Mbed OS tools define during compilation.

 For example, this `mbed_app.json` disables the IPV4 feature; using this network stack will result in a compilation error: